microsoft/BCTech/samples/MachineLearning/README.md

 - An Azure subscription in which Azure Machine Learning resources can be deployed
 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
 - The [Azure ML extension to Azure CLI](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?view=azureml-api-2&tabs=public) installed
-  - If you run into issues installing the Azure ML extension (cf. this [bug](https://github.com/Azure/azure-cli-extensions/issues/7968)), you may need to install the CLI via Python by doing `pip install azure-cli` in a terminal

-These instructions were tested with version Azure CLI version 2.64.0 and Azure ML extension version 2.29.0.
+These instructions were tested with version Azure CLI version 2.64.0, Azure ML extension version 2.29.0, and run in a PowerShell 7 terminal.

 Not all steps can be performed in Azure ML Studio, so the Azure CLI with the ML extension is needed.

+If you encounter issues, try the [troubleshooting](#Troubleshooting) tips listed below.

 ## Steps